-Deployment Diagram Details Tab of the Inspector Window Getting to know the Details tab of the Inspector window Introducing the Details tab of the Inspector window The 'Details' tab of the Inspector window provides a view of all the important aspects of an element including Attributes, Operations, Tagged Values, Files, Internal Requirements, Relationships, Constraints, Maintenance and Project Maintenance Items and more.
+Deployment Diagram Inspector - Details Getting to know the Details tab of the Inspector window Introducing the Details tab of the Inspector window The 'Details' tab of the Inspector window provides a view of all the important aspects of an element including Attributes, Operations, Tagged Values, Files, Internal Requirements, Relationships, Constraints, Maintenance and Project Maintenance Items and more.
 It is a useful window to use in conjunction with a tab of the Browser window as it provides all the details of an element selected in the other tab conveniently collected in a single view.

-Where to find the Details tab of the Inspector window Ribbon: Explore > Portals > Windows > Explore > Inspect Ribbon: Start > Desktop > Design > Inspector > Details
+Where to find the Details tab of the Inspector window Ribbon: Explore > Portals > Windows > Explore > Inspect Ribbon: Start > Application > Design > Inspector > Details